-To achieve the above basic idea, we adopted the system designadopted of a layered browser/server (B/S) architecture, including the presentation layer on the client side (i.e., web browser) and the software server, data, and hardware server layers on the server side (Figure 2).
-The client side is responsible for user interaction in setting parameters before submitting the optimization task and exploring data of the optimized ation BMP roadmaps with the support of the front-end business logic.
-The business logic requests and receives optimized roadmaps data via the hyper-text transport protocol (HTTP) from the HTTP server and adapts the data structure for presentation on a graphical interfaces.
-The system takes the stakeholder group as the user unit and establishes a shared space within the group, wherein stakeholders can explore the historical optimizedation resultsroadmaps of all members from spatial and temporal perspectives (See Section 2.4) and mark their preferred roadmaps as candidates for further discussion.
-The agreeduponunanimous roadmap(s) can be found if a consensus can be reached, and the iterate workflow ends.
+The system adopted a layered browser/server (B/S) architecture, including the presentation layer on the client side (i.e., web browser) and the software server, data, and hardware server layers on the server side (Figure 2).
+The client side is responsible for user interaction in setting parameters before submitting the optimization task and exploring data of the optimized BMP roadmaps with the support of the front-end business logic.
+The business logic requests and receives optimized roadmaps data via the hyper-text transport protocol (HTTP) from the HTTP server and adapts the data structure for presentation on a graphical interface.
+The system takes the stakeholder group as the user unit and establishes a shared space within the group, wherein stakeholders can explore the historical optimized roadmaps of all members and mark their preferred roadmaps as candidates for further discussion.
+The agreed-upon roadmaps can be found if a consensus can be reached, and the iterate workflow ends.
 Otherwise, stakeholders will propose new investment plans based on current results in the next iteration (Figure 1b).